 What fabric works best with iron on vinyl?

 With a few easy steps, we’ll help you learn how to iron vinyl on.
 This is possible on shirts or any other material for that matter.
-This skill can be valuable for your future crafting DIY projects.
+This skill is valuable for your future crafting DIY projects and can turn mundane items into captivating decor pieces.

 Stay tuned because we have gathered all the best tips and ideas in one place.

-You first need to decide what it is to transfer.
-Look for the pictures, designs, or you may even want to create your own illustration.
+Decide what it is to transfer.
+Look for pictures, designs, or you may even want to create your own illustration in svg format.

-Once your design is ready, the rest is simple.
-All you need is to choose and source the vinyl color you want.
+Once your design is ready, all that’s need is to choose and source the vinyl color wanted.

 Using a cutting machine, you can cut out the require design on the vinyl.
 Make sure you have a stable mat and the vinyl is held firmly in place on the mat.
 To be extra safe, use ducting tape to hold the vinyl in place during the cutting process.